Kristian Opseth: Bodø/Glimt

+Adelaide

 On 31 July 2019, Opseth joined Australian club Adelaide United.
 In October 2020, it was announced by Bruce Djite that Opseth had left Adelaide United.

+Bengaluru

 On 20 October 2020, Kristian Opseth joined Indian Super League club Bengaluru FC.

+Sarpsborg 08

 On 3 March 2021, he returned to Norway, signing a two-year contract with Sarpsborg 08.

+Stabæk

+After Sarpsborg 08 chose not to renew Opseth's contract after the 2023 season, Stabæk announced in March 2023 that they had signed Opseth on a two-year contract.